 f you don’t see yourself fall into this kind of description, I think some of the other reward options could work better for you.

-After spending some time walking through on how you can get rewarded using their search engine, I will now want to bring your attention to some other ways to earn money with Swagbucks.
+After spending some time walking through on how you can get rewarded using their search engine, I will now want to bring your attention to some other ways to make money and earn by using Swagbucks.

 - Swag Codes:

-Swag Codes are not for you to earn, but rather for you to find.
+Swag Codes are not one of the ways to earn, but rather for you to find.
 The working principle is not unlike digital solid gold, you paste the Swag codes at some specified location your account member’s area as instructed.

 Every day, the parent site makes Swag code available (at least one) on its blog so you need to make a habit to check out their blog.